Unit 1: Tokenisation and embeddings

 Lectures

-The lectures of this unit cover tokenisation and embeddings, two fundamental concepts of modern NLP.
-We start with traditional word-based tokenisation and then present the Byte-Pair Encoding (BPE) algorithm, which is used by most current language models.
-In the second half of the unit, you will learn about embeddings and in particular word embeddings.
+The lectures start with traditional word-based tokenisation and then present the Byte Pair Encoding (BPE) algorithm, which is used by most current language models.
+In the second half of the lectures, you will learn about embeddings and different methods for how they can be learned.

 Section Title Video Slides Quiz